-Great Bowden Academy’s Curriculum: STEM
+Great Bowden Academy’s Curriculum: STEM (Science, Technology, Engineering and Maths)

 At Great Bowden Academy, our aim is to develop curious and creative mathematicians who thrive on investigating and exploring mathematical concepts and ideas, whilst developing a deep understanding and love of the subject.